opengiveback/AmigaNanoPS-2/README.md

 Revision 1.6.
 5v wiring was corrected for the optional gameport and i2c oled connectors.

+Revision 1.5.
+This is a small revision of v1.1 of the design.
+As v1.0 had wrongly wired gnd, so wire had to be added from DB9 to gnd on the mounting hole of DB9 connector.

 ![Screenshot](./amigaps2back.png)
 If you make it and sell it, please consider I declare my opengiveback.org principle requirements at 15% (FAIR) of earnings.
 Check out more about my opengiveback.org concept at www.opengiveback.org